AIMLab-UBC/BMEG310/FinalProject/FinalProjectOvervew.md

 ## Deliverables

-**Part 1:** Progress Expression Analysis Report (OPTIONAL - can be uploaded as part of Lab 11 deliverable but will not be marked)
+**Part 1.
+Project Report 1: Mutation analysis:** Progress Expression Analysis Report (OPTIONAL - can be uploaded as part of Lab 11 deliverable but will not be marked)
 * Purpose: finish differential expression analysis part of the project and get feedback from the teaching team.
 This will be a good opportunity to adjust course and get early feedback before putting together the final report.
 This report will not be marked but you can use this to get feedback from TAs.
 To get proper feedback, the report should be organised and contain the following sections:
     * **Introduction/Abstract:** Should summarize the contents of the report, including an overview of the approach, dataset used, and expected results
     * **Analysis Workflow:** Give a description of your analysis workflow including the algorithms (approaches) you have tried (or will try) and the patient variables you have investigated.
 This is the most important part of this report as you would want to receive feedback from TAs early on.